Bosnian Church: Studies

-The phenomenon of Bosnian medieval Christians attracted scholars' attention for centuries, but it was not until the latter half of the 19th century that the most important monograph on the subject, "Bogomili i Patareni" (Bogomils and Patarens), 1870, by eminent Croatian historian Franjo Rački, was published.
-Rački argued that the Bosnian Church was essentially Gnostic and Manichaean in nature.
-This interpretation has been accepted, expanded and elaborated upon by a host of later historians, most prominent among them being Dominik Mandić, Sima Ćirković, Vladimir Ćorović, Miroslav Brandt, and Franjo Šanjek.
-However, a number of other historians (Leo Petrović, Jaroslav Šidak, Dragoljub Dragojlović, Dubravko Lovrenović, and Noel Malcolm) stressed the impeccably orthodox theological character of Bosnian Christian writings and claimed the phenomenon can be sufficiently explained by the relative isolation of Bosnian Christianity, which retained many archaic traits predating the East-West Schism in 1054.
+The Bosnian Church has attracted scholars' attention for centuries, with Croatian historian Franjo Rački publishing the first monograph on the subject, Bogomili i Patareni (1870), in which it is argued that the Bosnian Church was essentially Gnostic and Manichaean in nature.
+This interpretation was supported and elaborated upon by a host of historians, most prominently Dominik Mandić, Sima Ćirković, Vladimir Ćorović, Miroslav Brandt, and Franjo Šanjek.
+However, a number of other historians (Leo Petrović, Jaroslav Šidak, Dragoljub Dragojlović, Dubravko Lovrenović, and Noel Malcolm) argued that the theology of Bosnian Christian writings was impeccably orthodox, and claimed the phenomenon can be sufficiently explained by the relative isolation of Bosnian Christians, which retained many archaic traits predating the East-West Schism in 1054.

-Conversely, the American historian of the Balkans, John Fine, does not believe in the dualism of the Bosnian Church at all.
-Though he represents his theory as a "new interpretation of the Bosnian Church", his view is very close to J. Šidak's early theory and that of several other scholars before him.
-He believes that while there could have been heretical groups alongside of the Bosnian Church, the church itself was inspired by Papal overreach.
+Conversely, American historian of the Balkans, John Fine Jr., does not believe in the dualism of the Bosnian Church at all.
+Though he represents his theory as a "new interpretation of the Bosnian Church", his view is very close to the theories of J. Šidak and several other scholars before him.
+He believes that while there could have been heretical groups alongside the Bosnian Church, the group was inspired by Papal overreach.

-Some Protestants have attempted to look back on the Bosnian church as their forerunner.
+The Bosnian Church has been described by some authors as a forerunner of Protestantism.